Cocaine boom: Drug culture

 By the 1970s drugs associated with the 1960s counterculture such as LSD were losing their popular appeal as official LSD research was being halted and some LSD users were moving towards spiritual alternatives to gain the expanded consciousness they once received from LSD.
 Cocaine was becoming a much glamorized drug in American culture.
-Films such as Annie Hall and Superfly featured it, Oliver Stone described a Hollywood with heavy cocaine use by actors, and Eric Clapton and the Grateful Dead wrote songs about cocaine.
+Films such as Annie Hall and Superfly featured it, Oliver Stone described a Hollywood with heavy cocaine use by actors, and Eric Clapton and the Grateful Dead recorded songs about cocaine.
 Throughout the 1970s cocaine sales increased sevenfold and began to outsell heroin for the first time.

 Cocaine in general was seen by the 1970s as a drug of the elite for its old legacy of rarity and high cost.
 In 1974, The New York Times Magazine ran an article deeming cocaine the "champagne of drugs".
 The drug was also seen as having a low potential for abuse and not commonly addictive.